marciabika/Introduction-to-HTML-CSS/README.md

 # Introduction-to-HTML

-Understanding the fundamental syntax of HTML elements-HTML element components Formatting and styling content in HTML
+Understanding the fundamental syntax of HTML elements-HTML element components.

+Formatting and styling content in HTML.

-Incorporating time and date inputs
+Incorporating time and date inputs.
-Working with graphics and Adding images into HTML pages Workng with figures and figcaption elements Establishing hyperlinks and creating clickable links Utilizing global HTML attributes
+Working with graphics and Adding images into HTML pages.
+Workng with figures and figcaption elements.
+Establishing hyperlinks and creating clickable links.
+Utilizing global HTML attributes.
-Working with the audio and video element
+Working with the audio and video element.
-Developing navigation menus and structures
+Developing navigation menus and structures.
-Organizing and structuring content effectively Contsructing interactive forms
+Organizing and structuring content effectively.
+Contsructing interactive forms
 Creating tables to display data
 Functions of HTML